HariT10/HariT10/README.md

 <div align="center">

+I'm currently a second year Software Engineering student at the University of Guelph.

    Hi, my name is Harishan.
 On my this page you will see all my different projects I have worked on, from things like     school projects, personal projects, and freelance projects.
 This Github account is really so that I stay consistent with building and coding, which I think is very important.